Dusteen99/Portfolio/README.md

 # Portfolio
 A collection of some of my projects completed studying Computer Science.
 Please do not reproduce any of these.
+A bigger and more important project can be found here: https://privy-social-app.herokuapp.com .
+This is a social media created in a group of four where I was a backend developer and a database manager.
+You can explore it freely with an account you create or simply login using DustinDev as the user (case sensitive) and password as the password to see a completed profile.